xinzhili/db-mcp-server/README.md

 )

 func main() {
-	// Create a custom database tool
-	queryTool := &mcp.Tool{
+	// Create a custom database tool that AI agents can discover and use queryTool := &mcp.Tool{
 		Name:        "dbQuery",
 		Description: "Executes read-only SQL queries with parameterized inputs",